JasonWaataja/DotFileManager/README.md

 search /usr/local/shar/man on 12.0-CURRENT.
 I may be missing something, and I could change it to install to /usr/share/man, but it makes more sense to me to install to `CMAKE_INSTALL_PREFIX`.
-To get the man pages in the default search path on FreBSD, run `cp man/dfm.1 /usr/share/man/man1`, or run cmake with `-DCMAKE_INSTALL_PREFIX=/usr`.
+To get the man pages in the default search path on FreeBSD, run `cp man/dfm.1 /usr/share/man/man1`, or run cmake with `-DCMAKE_INSTALL_PREFIX=/usr`.
 ## Usage
 DFM's man page can be consulted for basic options.
 DFM requires on operation,